jboss-developer/jboss-eap-quickstarts/jts/README.md

         /subsystem=jacorb/:undefine-attribute(name=name)
         /subsystem=transactions/:undefine-attribute(name=jts)
         /subsystem=transactions/:undefine-attribute(name=node-identifier)
+        :reload

 ### Remove the JTS Server Configuration Manually
 1. Stop the server.
 2. If you backed up the JBOSS_HOME/standalone/configuration/standalone-full.xml,simply replace the edited configuration file with the backup copy.
 3. If you did not make a backup copy, open the file JBOSS_HOME/standalone/configuration/standalone-full.xml and disable JTS as follows:

    * Find the orb subsystem and change the configuration back to:

             <subsystem xmlns="urn:jboss:domain:jacorb:1.2">
                 <orb>
                     <initializers security="on" transactions="spec"/>
                 </orb>
             </subsystem>
    * Find the transaction subsystem and remove the `<jts/>` element:

             <subsystem xmlns="urn:jboss:domain:transactions:1.2">
                 <!-- REMOVE node-identifier ATTRIBUTE FROM core-environment ELEMENT -->